yiisoft/validator/docs/guide/conditional-validation.md

 Note that this setting must be set for each rule that needs to be skipped on error.

-The same effect can be achieved with `StopOnError` and `Composite` rules, which can be useful for a larger number of rules.
+The same effect can be achieved with `StopOnError` and `Composite` rules, which can be more convenient for a larger number of rules.

 Using `StopOnError`: